CoviloMilos/mvp-challenge/README.md

 # Missing requirement

 - Feed item doesn't always include full article.
-One way to figure out that is when feed item doesn't include <content> tag.
-So for that reason I created /server/services/scrapper.service.ts which will pull HTML from web page and parse it whenever <content> tag is not present in feed item.
-At a later stage of development I found out that rss-parser always maps content tag (even if doesn't exist in original item) from description or content tag.
+One way to figure out that is when feed item doesn't include content tag.
+So for that reason I created /server/services/scrapper.service.ts which will pull HTML from web page and parse it whenever content tag is not present in feed item.
+At a later stage of development I found out that rss-parser always maps content tag (even if doesn't exist in original item) from description or content tag which prevents me from figuring out is full articale presented in item.
 So from this reason scrapper.service isn't invoked.

 # Improvements